mwarning/KadNode/README.md

 ## INTERFACES

   * An interactive shell to issue queries and manage the DHT.
 Useful for shell scripts:
-  `kadnode-ctl search myname.p2p`
+  `kadnode-ctl lookup myname.p2p`
   * Name Service Switch (NSS) support through /etc/nsswitch.conf.
   * A simple DNS server interface that can be used like a local upstream DNS server.
-  * A simple web server interface to resolve queries: `http://localhost:8053/search?foo.p2p`
+  * A simple web server interface to resolve queries: `http://localhost:8053/lookup?foo.p2p`

 All these interfaces listen only for connections from localhost.